VidyasagarYadav499/custom-terminal-guide/README.md

 ```
 cd ~ && nano .bashrc
 ```
-The comand above checks for the `.bashrc` file in the `/usr/home/` directry (user's home directry) and opens it via `nano` (text editor that runs in the terminal).
-If the `.bashrc` file does not exist in the user's home directry `nano` creates it first and then opens it.
+The comand above checks for the `.bashrc` file in the `/usr/home/` directory (user's home directry) and opens it via `nano` (text editor that runs in the terminal).
+If the `.bashrc` file does not exist in the user's home directory `nano` creates it first and then opens it.

 Add the following at the end of the `.bashrc` file :